Skip to Main Content

 The Road North of Chiang Mai and What It Produces

+Khao is a Northern Thai Fine Dining restaurant in Mae Rim, Chiang Mai, with a Google rating of 4.6 and an average spend of about $75 per person.
 The drive from Chiang Mai city toward Mae Rim on the old Samoeng road is itself a lesson in northern Thai agricultural geography.
-Within twenty minutes the urban density dissolves into vegetable plots, herb gardens, and smallholder farms that supply much of the province's fresh produce.
-Restaurants positioned along this corridor, including Krua Lawng Khao and The Ironwood, are not here by accident.
-The proximity to source matters, and in Thai culinary terms, proximity to source in the north means access to ingredients that do not travel well and do not appear reliably on menus operating from city centres.
+Proximity to source matters, and in Thai culinary terms, it means access to ingredients that do not travel well and do not appear reliably on menus operating from city centres.

 Khao occupies a specific address on Moo 1 of this old road in the Samoeng District, at coordinates that place it squarely within that agricultural belt.
-That positioning is a structural fact about the restaurant before anything else is said about what it serves.
 In a region where northern Thai cuisine depends heavily on foraged herbs, fermented pastes, and produce harvested at altitude, the question of where a kitchen sits relative to its supply chain is not incidental.
 It shapes what arrives on the plate and at what point in its life cycle.

 Northern Thai Sourcing and Why It Differs from the Bangkok Model